 Every talent worth their weight wants to improve themselves.
-And while coaching seems like a surefire way to do just that, it can be a real crapshoot...especially if you don’t know what you’re looking for (or should be looking for).
+And while finding a voice acting coach seems like a surefire way to do just that, it can be a real crapshoot...especially if you don’t know what you’re looking for (or should be looking for).

 What may have worked for a friend or colleague may not be what works for you.
-Everyone is different and has different innate skills.
+Every voice actor is different and has different innate skills.
 Knowing who and what to spend your hard-earned dollars on can be elusive.

-So, how do you determine who to work with to train and produce your voiceover demos?
+So, how do you determine who to work with to train your voice and produce your voiceover demos?

-Determine who the top 10 voiceover coaches are.
+Determine who your top 10 voice acting coaches are.
 Do they produce demos in addition to coaching?
 Are they available for private coaching?

 You likely need one-on-one training to better determine your assets and abilities, something you won’t get in group classes or workshops.
-While group coaching is fun and encourages community, if the only training you’ve ever had is in a group, you’re inadvertently positioning yourself to be at a disadvantage: Nothing you do as a voiceover talent will be done in a group.
+While group coaching is fun and encourages community, if the only training you’ve ever had is in a group, you’re inadvertently positioning yourself to be at a disadvantage, because nothing you do as a voiceover talent will be done in a group.

 Additionally, when it comes to voiceover, you need to get used to working from home all by your lonesome.
-Developing your ability to self-direct—which may have gone completely unchecked until now—requires that you master a handful of techniques rather than leaving everything to chance.
+Developing your ability to self-direct—which may have gone completely unchecked until now—requires that you master techniques rather than leaving everything to chance.